Configure security settings

 Note:

 This option controls multifactor authentication for ArcGIS organizational accounts with ArcGIS logins.
-To configure multifactor authentication for organization-specific (SAML or OpenID Connect) logins, contact your identity provider to configure the corresponding options.
+To configure multifactor authentication for organization-specific (SAML or OpenID Connect) logins, contact your IdP to configure the corresponding options.

 Multifactor authentication is not supported for ArcGIS organizational accounts created with social logins or ArcGIS public accounts.